Rhododendron Walk, Ascot, Berkshire, SL5 8PN

 Our Vision

-Our vision is to have a school where the benefits of regular time outdoors are valued and appreciated, and outdoor learning, play and connection with nature are recognised as fundamental parts of education, at every stage, for every child and young person.
+Our vision is to have a school where the benefits of regular time outdoors are valued and appreciated, and outdoor learning, play and connection with nature are recognised as fundamental parts of education, at every stage, for every child.

 For each subject we have created a progression of skills and knowledge document.
 You can view the Forest School documents by clicking on the title below: